 FUTfacts has become widely known for our refutations to the scripting, momentum and handicapping conspiracy theories.
 I have more than once been called gullible, naive or an EA shill because I don’t buy into these ideas.

 We challenge these beliefs because we want the truth to prevail.
-The community doesn’t become a better place by spreading unfounded rumors.
-But having said that, there is an even weightier concern: Namely the fact that these discussions about non-existent problems tend to remove the attention from real problems with FIFA, with EA and with the business model that many of us are entangled with.
+The community doesn’t become better place by spreading unfounded rumors.
+But at the same, there is a weightier concern: Namely the fact that these discussions about non-existent problems tend to remove the attention from real problems with FIFA, with EA and with it’s business model that many of us are entangled with.

 Gambling with EA

 As an example of a real life problem, take the fact that the addiction to FIFA is a gambling addiction by all relevant measures.
 As illustrated by this recent Reddit-post, a lot of people display the same signs that constitute a gambling addiction.
 Still, we aren’t discussing this.
 The fact that Craig Douglas aka Nepenthez was charged over promoting illegal gambling – to children did become subject to some debate in the community, but the fact that this is part of a bigger problem driven by FIFA’s core business model received little to no attention.

 Money for nothing but no chicks for free